MystenLabs/sui/crates/sui-framework/docs/validator_set.md

 <dd>
  The metadata of the validator set for the next epoch.
 This is kept up-to-dated.
  Everytime a change request is received, this set is updated.
+ TODO: This is currently not used.
+We may use it latter for enforcing min/max stake.
 </dd>
 <dt>
 <code>pending_delegation_switches: <a href="vec_map.md#0x2_vec_map_VecMap">vec_map::VecMap</a>&lt;<a href="validator_set.md#0x2_validator_set_ValidatorPair">validator_set::ValidatorPair</a>, <a href="table_vec.md#0x2_table_vec_TableVec">table_vec::TableVec</a>&lt;<a href="staking_pool.md#0x2_staking_pool_PendingWithdrawEntry">staking_pool::PendingWithdrawEntry</a>&gt;&gt;</code>